 When researchers we fund do carry out studies in animals, all work is done in line with strict Home Office guidelines.

-Our research has led to life-saving medical advances for heart patients over the past half century.
+Our research has led to life-saving medical advances for patients over the past half century.
 But there's so much work to be done and, for the foreseeable future, that will involve animal research.

 Research involving animals